Skip to main content

 Click Connect + on the Ghost CMS row

-In SnowSEO, find Ghost CMS in the CMS & Publishing tab and click Connect +.
-The connection panel will expand showing two fields.
+In SnowSEO, find Ghost CMS and click Connect +.

 2

 Type the full URL of your Ghost site (e.g., https://blog.example.com).
-Make sure to include https:// and do not add a trailing slash at the end.
+Include https:// and do not add a trailing slash.

 3

-3. Click Add custom integration and give it a name (e.g., “SnowSEO”)
+2. Click Add custom integration and name it “SnowSEO”

-4. Ghost will generate an Admin API Key — copy it from the newly created integration
+3. Ghost generates a long Admin API Key — copy it immediately

 4

 Back in SnowSEO, paste the key into the Admin API Key field.
-Click + Connect to complete the setup.
-Once verified, the status will change to Connected.
+Click + Connect.
+The status changes to Connected once verified.

 Webflow